ioccc-src/mkiocccentry/remarks.example.md

 ## Sections and subsections

-For sections you should use heading levels i.e. lines that start with `#` followed by a space.
+For section titles you should use heading levels i.e. lines that start with `#` followed by a space.
 Please start out at three (`###`).
 For subsections increase the number of `#`s up to a maximum of six.

-You may go down for new sections, increasing again for subsections.
+For each new section you can go down to three `#`s again, increasing for each subsection of that section.

 You need not start your remarks with a heading but you may if you wish.